-As from the changing face of Heaven,

-The shifting shine and shadow's given.

-Now a huge cloud enwraps the hill,

-The June-wind sleeps and all is still,

-The night drops down, each bows its head,

-Closes its bell and goes to bed;

-And sleeps beneath the Summer skies,

-More soundly through such exercise.

-MAY.
+Another lifted in the air, Just like the arm of lady fair; Then daintily each golden finger Just for a moment deigns to linger In young Mr. Cowslip's hand.
+Now louder blows the breezy band, Quicker the flowery dancers fly, Catching fresh colours from the sky.
+Now they through golden sunshine sweep, Anon in darker shadows creep, As from the changing face of heaven The shifting shine and shadow's given.
+Now a huge cloud inwraps the hill, The June-wind sleeps and all is still; The night drops down, each bows its head, Closes its bell and goes to bed, And sleeps beneath the summer skies More soundly through such exercise.

+MAY

-There's nothing older than sweet May,
+HERE'S nothing older than sweet May,

 And there are Thorns so aged and hoary,

 Which stood-and still stand to this day-

 Far back as England's earliest story

-Bears record of the bygone years;
+Bears record of the bygone years:

 When forests spread out every way,

 And fertile vales were inland meres,

 The land was lighted up with May.

-But this was long and long before The Saxons in their rude ships came
+But this was long and long before

+The Saxons in their rude ships came

-And landed on our Island-shore.
+And landed on our island shore.
 The Hawthorn is a Saxon name.

-The hoary Hawthorn by the wood, Is named in deeds of ancient date.

-And often as a landmark stood,
+The hoary Hawthorn by the wood Is named in deeds of ancient date, And often as a landmark stood.
 The boundary-line of some estate.

-Saxon maidens came and went,

-Under its boughs at milking time;

-And Saxon Alfred caught its scent, As on his way to Godrun's tent,

-He hummed some quaint old Saxon rhyme,

-Which to the Danish King he played.
-It grew where Saxon Harold fell,

-And where the conquering Normans laid Their dead in many an English dell.

-Wild birds upon its berries fed, In the old Winters long ago,

-Ere human footstep left its tread Imprinted on the silent snow.
+Saxon maidens came and went Under its boughs at milking time: And Saxon Alfred caught its scent, As on his way to Godrum's tent He hummed some quaint old Saxon rhyme, Which to the Danish king he played.
+It grew where Saxon Harold fell, And where the conquering Normans laid Their dead in many an English dell.
+Wild birds upon its berries fed, In the old winters long ago, Ere human footstep left its tread Imprinted on the silent snow.

-When you look at me think of the years of yore, That I stood when the tusked and savage boar Rushed through the wild forest with hideous roar;

-That I stood when this Isle was a wilderness rude,

-And the grey wolf's long howl broke the deep solitude.

-When the long row of trees which for leagues stretched away,

-Was a forest-land filled with huge beasts of prey.
+When you look at me think of the years of yore, That I stood when the tusked and savage boar Rushed through the wild forest with hideous roar; That I stood when this isle was a wilderness rude, And the gray wolf's long howl broke the deep solitude; When the long row of trees, which for leagues stretched away, Was a forest-land filled with huge beasts of prey; Ere an axe had been laid to the root of a tree; When high up the eagle I often could see, Until he shot down like a sun-ray at dawn, And in his sharp talons swept up the young fawn, While it gracefully tripped by the side of the doe.

-MAY.
-83

-Ere an axe had been laid to the root of a tree,

-When high up the eagle I often could see,

-Until he shot down like a sun-ray at dawn,

-And in his sharp talons swept up the young

-fawn,

-While it gracefully tripped by the side of the

-All these wild scenes I, the hoary Thorn, saw, While shipless and mastless lay round the wide sea,

-And no human hand took a blossom from me, And nought save the breeze with my fragrance was playing,

-When the winds left the sea and came out a-Maying;

-When the Mammoth's huge hoof shook the ancient greenwood,

-In the primeval forests, securely I stood.
+All these wild scenes I, the hoary Thorn, saw, While shipless and mastless lay round the wide sea, And no human hand took a blossom from me, And nought save the breeze with my fragrance was playing, When the winds left the sea and came out a-Maying; When the mammoth's huge hoof shook the ancient greenwood, In the primeval forests securely I stood.